 On the contrary, if the market is limited, competition does not work and creates the margin to offer some competitive returns from the black market.
 We have seen this happen many times in all markets that are not open and competitive.
 And, of course, companies operating on the black market do not meet any criteria for the protection of players are totally uncontrollable and dangerous and at the same time the government is losing revenue.

-Has the Interwetten plans to expand into new markets?
+Does Interwetten have plans to expand into new markets?

 We have many potential in the 5 countries already in Spain, Greece, Sweden, Germany and Austria, we have our own technology and great market experience in the last 30 years.